alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_03_code_quality.md

 ![SonarQube with code issue (details)](images/sonarqube-major-issue-details.png)

-This time the problem come from a bug inside the code.
+This time the problem comes from a bug inside the code.
 Note: thread-safety issues are usually quite hard to fix because the bugs are not easy to reproduce.
 Let's fix the code:
 ```bash
 # Open the file to fix